-In preparation for the upcoming forest fire season, the CVRD is providing this information to the residents, and contractors of the Comox Valley.
+The CVRD provides this information as preparation of a forest fire season, to the residents, and contractors of the Comox Valley.
 When a high risk activity ban is put into effect, notice will be given through this website and social media.

 The Comox Valley Regional District (CVRD) regulates “high risk activities” with the regulatory bylaws in fire service areas that it manages.
 The Province regulates “high risk activities” through the Wildfire Act and Wildfire Regulation in areas that do not have a regulatory bylaw.